-Subject to Share Settlement Subject to Cash Settlement Recorded Units Liability ement Average Cash Settlement Average Grant Date Aggregat Recorded Fair Value Unrecognit Weighted Average Period Over (in thousands, except for per unit amounts) Total Units Units air Value Aggregate Unrecognized Compensation Balance at January 25, 2015 426 211 215 \$ 1,891 \$ 27.17 \$ 6,164 1.6 Performance-based units granted 235 145 90 28.60 Performance-based units vested Performance-based units cancelled/forfeited (61) (30) (31) 27.83 Change in liability (18) Balance at April 26, 2015 600 326 274 \$ 1,873 \$ 27.67 \$ 10,161 2.0
+Subject to Share Settlement Subject to Cash Settlement Veighted Average Weighted Average Period Over (in thousands, except for per unit amounts) Total Units Units Units ecorded Liability F Frant Date Fair Value (per unit) Aggregate Unrecognized Compensation Which Expected to be Recognized (in years) Balance at January 25, 2015 426 211 215 \$ 1,891 \$ 27.17 \$ 6,164 1.6 Performance-based units granted 235 145 90 28.60 Performance-based units vested - - Performance-based units cancelled/forfeited (70) (40) (30) 27.93 Change in liability (1,317) Balance at July 26, 2015 591 316 275 \$ 574 \$ 27.65 \$ 4,485 1.7

-Changes in the liability associated with performance-based restricted stock units, which is recorded in "Other current liabilities" and "Other long-term liabilities" within the condensed consolidated balance sheets, is due to changes in proportionate vesting and estimated forfeitures, re-measurement adjustments related to changes in market value and changes in the expected performance results.
+Changes in the liability associated with performance-based restricted stock units, which is recorded in "Other long-term liabilities" within the condensed consolidated balance sheets, is due to changes in proportionate vesting and estimated forfeitures, re-measurement adjustments related to changes in market value and changes in the expected performance results.

 Market Performance Restricted Stock Units.
 On February 26, 2014, the Company granted its CEO restricted stock units with a market performance condition.
 The award is eligible to vest during the period commencing February 26, 2014 and ending February 26, 2019 (the "Performance Period") as follows: 30% of the restricted stock units covered by the award will vest if, during any consecutive 120 calendar day period that commences and ends during the Performance Period, the average per-share closing price of the Company's common stock equals or exceeds \$35.00 ("Tranche 1") and the award will vest in full if, during any consecutive 120 calendar day period that commences and ends during the Performance Period, the average per-share closing price of the Company's common stock equals or exceeds \$40.00 ("Tranche 2").
 The award will also vest if a majority change in control of the Company occurs during the Performance Period and, in connection with such event, the Company's stockholders become entitled to receive per-share consideration having a value equal to or greater than \$40.00.
+The fair value of the awards was determined to be \$17.26 and \$14.88 for Tranche 1 and Tranche 2, respectively, on the grant date by application of the Monte Carlo simulation model.